 The view from the ramparts is phenomenal, and farther up the shore are stretches of secluded sand.
 On the other side is beautiful Ozrant Beach, also called Mini-Vagator, near which you will find an impressive stone face of Shiva that was carved into a boulder by an unknown sculptor.

 Little Vagator and Vagator come to life after dark.
 Beach shacks like Boom Shankar will have information on the ongoing beach parties.
-Nine Bar, above the beach, is for trance lovers.
-This part of Goa is not as developed as the beaches farther south, and although there are plenty of shack restaurants, they have a here-today-gone-tomorrow feel; indeed, many disappear from one season to the next, or take on a different name.
+Nine Bar, above the beach, is for trance and techno lovers.
+This part of Goa has plenty of beach shack restaurants, but many disappear from one season to the next, or take on a different name.
 The best way to figure out where to eat is to ask fellow travelers for the name of the current favorite.